COP3504CSp25/ProgDocs/docs/style-guide.md

 ## **Closing Comments**

-If a style guideline isn't found here, follow the ISO C++ guidelines found at <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines> and open a ticket on the class Discord so we can resolve it here.
+If a style guideline isn't found here, follow the ISO C++ [guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and open a ticket on the class Discord so we can resolve it.

 ## **Credits**